 - File an internal complaint or report with IntelliTec's Title IX Coordinator or Deputy Title IX Coordinators, thereby invoking IntelliTec' internal investigation process.
-This can be completed by: - o Scheduling an appointment or walk-in and see responsible employees as listed above. - o Call appropriate personnel to report a potential violation.
-See Sections 5.1 and 5.2 for contact information. - o Email or submit written complaints to the Deputy Title IX Coordinators or IntelliTec Title IX Coordinator.
-See Sections 5.1 and 5.2 for contact information. - Request interim measures from IntelliTec's Title IX Coordinator. - If on or off campus, contact the local police department (See Section 3.1) for assistance in filing a criminal complaint and preserving physical evidence.
+This can be completed by: - Scheduling an appointment or walk-in and see responsible employees (see definitions Section 5.0) - o Call appropriate personnel to report a potential violation. - Email or submit written complaints to the Deputy Title IX Coordinators or the IntelliTec Title IX Coordinator. - Request interim measures from IntelliTec's Title IX Coordinator. - If on or off campus, contact the local police department(see above) for assistance in filing a criminal complaint and preserving physical evidence.

 An individual may pursue some or all of these steps at the same time (e.g., one may simultaneously pursue an internal complaint and a criminal complaint).
-When initiating any of the above options, an individual does not need to know whether he/she wishes to request any particular course of action nor how to label what happened.
+When initiating any of the above options, an individual does not need-to-know whether he/she wishes to request any particular course of action nor how to label what happened.

-8.9 Drug & Alcohol Policy
+8.10 Drug & Alcohol Policy